monsoonmaelstrom/book2/book2.md

 I look her up and down, considering.
 I’ve honestly never paid much attention to Amelia.
 If I’ve thought about her at all—and mostly I haven’t—it’s been in irritation, often relegating her to the role of ‘Peter’s ex’, which is kind of shitty of me, but we didn’t exactly get off on the right foot, and then it escalated.
 Then I had bigger problems, and then she was gone.
 After that, her stupid cousin was causing problems.
 All of which is to say, I have no idea what I think of Amelia as a person beyond any of that.
 I have no real idea what she’s capable of.

-I’m angry at myself for about a dozen reasons right now, so let’s just add that to the list as well.
+I’m angry at myself for about a dozen other reasons right now, so let’s just add that to the list as well.
 But at least this one I can address if I just make myself treat Amelia like a person instead of an annoyance.

-In that vein, I really consider her for the first time.
+In that vein, I really consider *her* for the first time.
 She’s bigger than I am because most people are, but she’s not *that* much bigger.
 A few inches taller.
 Maybe twenty or twenty-five pounds heavier than me since I’m still too skinny.
 But she’s a lot closer to my size than most people are.
-If I want an actual sparring partner, there aren’t a whole lot of better choices around.
+If I want an actual sparring partner, there aren’t a whole lot of better options around.
 Assuming she doesn’t suck.

 “Are you sure you want to do this?
 Like I said, I’m not exactly in a great mood.”